 In this article, we will walk you through keyword optimization in Amazon Seller Central step by step.

-How Are Keywords Used in Amazon Seller Central?
+How Are Amazon Search Terms Used in Seller Central?

 Products on Amazon can only be found via search if they contain all of the search terms a user enters in a search query.
 Keyword optimization for Amazon is much different than for other search engines.
 To make sure your products are listed for as many keyword combinations as possible, you need to equip them with a lot of relevant search terms.